rswhipple/java_mastermind/README.md

 ## Overview

-In the game of Mastermind you are tasked to crack a code, given only the length of the code and the characters that may be in it.
+In the game of Mastermind you are tasked to crack a code given only its length and possible characters.

 This project is a Java implementation of Mastermind using Object Oriented Design principles.
-It features a Command-Line Interface (CLI) with a dynamic menu options, database integration using SQLite, and partial support for multi-threading and event-driven design.
+It features a Command-Line Interface (CLI) with dynamic menu options, database integration using SQLite, and partial support for multi-threading and event-driven design.
 The game allows players to interactively solve the Mastermind code-breaking puzzle with customizable settings and player tracking.

-This project emphasizes software design principles such as abstraction, encapsulation, modularity, and scalability, using the Factory, Strategy, Listener and Game State design patterns to lay the foundation for future enhancements like multiplayer or online gameplay.
+This project emphasizes software design principles such as abstraction, encapsulation, modularity, and scalability.
+By using the Factory, Strategy, Listener and Game State design patterns the design lays the foundation for future enhancements like multiplayer or online gameplay.

 ## Prerequisites